As an Amazon Associate I earn from qualifying purchases.

 That recipe was my grandmother’s Easter bread (also known in my family as Easter Pizza), and it’s always been a winner recipe, but the post?
 YIKES.
 Like super yikes.
 First of all, I had no clue what I was doing as far as food photography goes.

 I mean, they’re not the worst pictures, but I have come a long way since I first took some weird angled photos with my first DSLR.

 Second of all, have you ever seen a more SEO un-friendly recipe title?
-“DeAngelis Family Easter Pizza.”
+I called it “DeAngelis Family Easter Pizza.”
 It says literally nothing about what it actually is, except something to do with Easter, but the rest of the name?